|Denali Base Camp Tour|

 The route continues with a cut through a pass which eventually leads to the the Don Sheldon Amphitheater at the top of the the Ruth Glacier.

 You will see Moose's Tooth, Bear Tooth and Broken Tooth peaks, popular climber destinations on the far side of the Amphitheater.

 In the course of the May-June Denali climbing season, Sheldon pilots deliver and pick up climb teams to the base camp in all kinds of weather.
-As the video at the bottom of the page shows, even if it is overcast in Talkeetna, outstanding scenery can be observed once in flight.
+As the video at the top of the page shows, even if it is overcast in Talkeetna, outstanding scenery can be observed once in flight.